Ironic (song): Chart performance

 The song was generally well-received throughout Europe.
-In the United Kingdom "Ironic" debuted and peaked at number 11, on April 20, 1996.
+In the United Kingdom, "Ironic" debuted and peaked at number 11 on April 20, 1996.
 It left the chart eight weeks later, at number 67.
 In the Norwegian Singles Charts, it debuted at number 18, rising to number 17 the next week.
 It rose to number five on its third week, and later peaked at number four, staying there for five weeks.
 It later dropped one place, and remained there for another two weeks.
 "Ironic" kept within the chart for seventeen weeks.
 In Belgium, it reached sixth place on the Ultratop 50 (Flanders region), and ninth place on the Ultratop 50 (Wallonia zone).

+2001 Clear Channel memorandum

+In September 2001, following the September 11 attacks, "Ironic" was included in Clear Channel Communications's (now iHeartMedia) list of "lyrically questionable" songs, commonly known as the Clear Channel memorandum.
+This was presumably due to the song's second verse, which tells the story of a man flying in an airplane that crashes.